DataResearchLabs/my_test_case_manager/README.md

 **Who**: Use it standalone as an individual contributor.
 Use it as a team shared over a network.<br>
 **Why**: Organize test cases.
 Achieve "test cycle flow state".
 Manage up and out (communicate) better with insightful status visuals.
 **How**: No code.
 Minimal formulas.
 Lots of thought and organization.
 Easy for you to adopt and evolve.<br>
-**Creative Commons License**: Free to use.
+**License**: Creative Commons.
+Free to use.
 Free to alter.
 Free to distribute.
 Am happy if this tool helps you.<br>
 <br>
 <kbd>
   <img src="img/img_25_best_screenshots.png" width="634">